Having no menstrual periods is called amenorrhea.

 Use of hormones (estrogen and a progestin or progesterone) to try and trigger menstrual bleeding

 For hysteroscopy, doctors insert a thin viewing tube through the vagina and cervix to view the interior of the uterus.
 This procedure can be done in a doctor's office or in a hospital as an outpatient procedure.

 For hysterosalpingography, x-rays are taken after a substance that can be seen on x-rays (a radiopaque contrast agent) is injected through the cervix into the uterus and fallopian tubes.
 Hysterosalpingography is usually done as an outpatient procedure in a hospital radiology suite.

-If hormones trigger menstrual bleeding, the cause may be malfunction of the hormonal system that controls menstrual periods or premature menopause.
+Hormones (progestin or estrogen plus progestin) may be given by mouth to try to trigger menstrual bleeding.
+If the hormones trigger menstrual bleeding, the cause may be malfunction of the hormonal system that controls menstrual periods or premature menopause.
 If hormones do not trigger bleeding, the cause may be a disorder of the uterus or a structural abnormality preventing menstrual blood from flowing out.

-If a girl's periods never started and all test results are normal, she is examined every 3 to 6 months to check on the progression of puberty.
-She may be given a progestin and sometimes estrogen to start her periods and to stimulate the development of secondary sexual characteristics, such as breasts.
+If a girl's periods never started and all test results are normal, she should see a health care practitioner every 3 to 6 months to check on the progression of puberty.
+She may be given a medication called progestin and sometimes estrogen to start her periods and to stimulate the development of secondary sexual characteristics, such as breasts.